Skip to main content

 The Architects of Your Mind Estrogen and Testosterone

-Estrogen and testosterone are often categorized solely as sex hormones, yet their influence extends far into the realms of for both men and women.
+Estrogen and testosterone are often categorized solely as sex hormones, yet their influence extends far into the realms of cognitive health for both men and women.
 These steroids are fundamental to maintaining the physical structure and functional integrity of your brain.
 They are, in a very real sense, architects of your neural landscape.

-For women, the decline in estradiol during perimenopause and is a well-documented period of cognitive vulnerability.
+For women, the decline in estradiol during perimenopause and menopause is a well-documented period of cognitive vulnerability.
 Estradiol is crucial for neuronal health, supporting the connectivity between brain cells and protecting them from damage.
 Its decline can lead to a noticeable drop in verbal memory, processing speed, and overall executive function.

 These symptoms are direct physiological responses to the brain adapting to a new hormonal reality.
 Similarly, in men, declining testosterone levels are linked to cognitive changes.
 Testosterone supports functions like spatial memory and has a protective role for nerve cells.
 A deficiency can manifest as difficulty with concentration, a pervasive sense of fatigue, and what many describe as “brain fog.”